optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Problems**

-- Newcomers find it hard to specify least-squares problems
+- Most users of estimagic find it hard to write criterion functions that return the correct dictionary.
+Therefore, they don't use the logging feature and we often get questions about specifying least-squares problems correctly.
-- Internally we can make almost no assumptions about the output of a criterion function, making the code very complex and brittle
+- Internally we can make almost no assumptions about the output of a criterion function, making the code that processes the criterion output very complex and full of if conditions.
 - The best typing information we could get for the output of the criterion function is `float | dict[str, Any]` which is not very useful.
+- We only know if the specified criterion function is compatible with the selected optimizer after we evaluate it once.
+This means that errors for users are raised very late.
+- While optional, in least-squares problems it is possible that a user specifies root_contributions, contributions and value even though any of them could be constructed out of the root_contributions.
+This means we need to check that all of them are compatible.

 #### Proposal